akhaled01/void/README.md

-# Osiris
+# Vortex

 > “Be industrious, let thine eyes be open, lest you become a beggar, for the man that is idle cometh not to honor.” – Muata Ashby

-Osiris is a lightweight, unopinionated front-end framework inspired by React and Next.js.
+Vortex is a lightweight, unopinionated front-end framework inspired by React and Next.js.
 It provides a Data Binding-based state management solution through a reactive system called **Pulses**, and a simple client-side router, making it ideal for modern web development.

 ## Key Features